What Causes Bloating and How to Get Rid of It for Good

 What Causes SIBO?

-Due to, usually, food poisoning, but can also be due to hypothyroidism, c difficile, Lyme bacteria, opioid use, antibiotic use, giardia
+This is the function that sweeps the small bowel, and dysfunction is due to, usually, food poisoning, but can also be due to hypothyroidism, c difficile, Lyme bacteria, opioid use, antibiotic use, or giardia.

-Due to surgical adhesions, endometrial adhesions, fistulas, diverticula
+These are often due to surgical adhesions, endometrial adhesions, fistulas, or diverticula.

 If this valve between the small and large intestine is absent or not working, bacteria from the large bowel can backflow into the small intestine.
 The valve can be irritated by ‘stimulating’ foods like coffee, tea, soda, spicy food, sugar, chocolate, processed foods and popcorn.